 Click play to listen to this article.

-Years ago, when I was still a men’s dating coach, I had a client who struggled with insomnia because of an airstrike of intrusive thoughts about his ex.
+Years ago, when I was still a dating coach, I had a client who struggled with insomnia because of an airstrike of intrusive thoughts about his ex.
 He couldn’t sleep regardless of the remedy he took.

-And we couldn’t continue with our coaching if he kept falling asleep at almost every bar I took him to practice approaching women.
+We couldn’t continue with our coaching if he kept falling asleep at almost every bar I took him to practice approaching women.
 So my number one priority was to get this guy’s ex out of his head so he could sleep better after his recent breakup.

 After weeks of coaching, while reviewing his results on one of our sessions, he told me about a recent dream.
 He dreamt of calling his ex in the middle of the night, professing his love, and begging her to come back, only to later realize that the person on the line was her new boyfriend telling him he was going to snap his neck.